The new Microsoft Edge for Windows Mixed Reality

 Virtual monitors will now allocate when you attempt to launch a Win32 application in Windows Mixed Reality instead of pre-allocating.
 To reset this and re-enable virtual monitor pre-allocation, return the DWORD "Value data" to 1.

-- Audio from Microsoft Edge windows is not spatialized.
+- Audio from Microsoft Edge windows isn't spatialized.